 Euro is widely accepted in Dubrovnik, but the rate you will get is horrible and sometimes you might end up paying almost double the price.
 Due to the large number of cruise ship travellers coming to Dubrovnik, almost every shop will accept Euros, and some even US dollars, but it’s much better to pay in the local currency.

-I suggest that you get a card from Revolut, which offers free atm withdrawals and 0% currency exchange fee.
+I suggest that you get a travel card that offers free atm withdrawals and 0% currency exchange fee.
 In that way, you will save money and avoid the terrible exchange rate given when you pay with Euros in Dubrovnik.

 No. US dollars are generally not accepted as currency in Croatia.
 However, you can exchange your US dollars to Kuna.